courselabs/kubernetes/labs/nodes/README.md

 Every object in Kubernetes can have **labels** - they are key-value pairs used to record additional information about the object.

-Use Kubectl to find labels for you node, which will confirm the CPU architecture and operating system it's using.
+Use Kubectl to find labels for your node, which will confirm the CPU architecture and operating system it's using.

 > Stuck?
 Try [hints](hints.md) or check the [solution](solution.md).